 Two months ago, when Health Park Pharmacy had the opportunity to get in on monoclonal antibodies, owner Steve Adkins jumped.

 Since 2007, Steve and his team have worked around the clock to meet the needs of the Raleigh community.
 This only became more apparent when COVID-19 hit last year.
 At the beginning of the pandemic, the team received access to COVID-19 tests and successfully tested thousands of patients.
 Then, in January, they became the third pharmacy in North Carolina to get access to vaccines 一 and transformed their entire practice.

 They traded out their 2,400-sq.ft. pharmacy for a 5,500-sq.ft. physician’s office, which they then converted into a mass immunization clinic.
 They recruited the help of local nurses and over 250 volunteers to handle vaccines, and they even set up shop at other off-site clinics.
-To date, they have administered over 25,000 vaccines, which has cemented their reputation in the eyes of patients and providers alike.

 Steve explains, “All of the hospitals in our area were maxed out at capacity.
 They were getting so many phone calls from patients that they couldn’t return them for up to 48 hours.”
 And those 48 hours, Steve says, make all the difference.
 COVID-19 symptoms develop fast, especially for high-risk patients 一 so it’s crucial that they are able to get tested and get treated as quickly as possible.

 When he saw the need in his community, Steve decided to open up the pharmacy for monoclonal antibody treatment.
 The decision was simple, but the process was a bit more complicated.

 To start with, there was the issue of space.